kkevinchou/TetrisAI/README.rst

 4. The number of rows cleared

 "blockages" are defined as filled blocks that are above an empty cell in the same column.
-The "best" move is whichever move provides generates the best score, where the score is some mathematical combination of the four properties
+The "best" move is whichever move generates the best score, where the score is some mathematical combination of the four properties

 * To evolve, we first start with a generation of 16 tetris AIs where the weights for each property is a random value from -10 to 10.